andrepl/GriefPrevention/README.md

 What's Different?
 -----------------

+ - Claims support arbitrary, persistent metadata.
+ - A complete "Flag" system is built in to allow extension plugins to easily add new claim flags
+ - all player movements are tracked and claim enter/exit events are fired.
  - Siege mode is gone, because I have no use for it and it can be implemented externally.
  - Spam protection is gone.  spam != grief. and GP wasn't super great at it.
  - The source code has been thoroughly cleaned up and reformatted.